Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Abandoned cart recovery

-Abandoned cart recovery lets you identify store visitors who go part of the way through a purchase only to change their mind about it, and email them an incentive to complete their purchase (usually a discount code).
+Abandoned cart recovery lets you identify store visitors who go part of the way through a purchase only to change their mind about it, and email them an incentive to complete their purchase (usually in the form of a discount code).

 The good news is that abandoned cart recovery is included on nearly all the Shopify plans, meaning that you get this key piece of functionality at a lower price point than its key competitors.